radarroark/xitui/README.md

-xitui is a library for making TUIs in Zig.
+xitui is a library for making TUIs in Zig (requires version 0.15.1).

 * Includes a widget and focus system.
 * Widgets are put in a union type defined by the user, rather than using dynamic dispatch.